AscentionOne/C-Timer/README.md

 # C-Timer
-C++ timer.
+C++ scope based timer.
 Good for measuring c++ code performance also for benchmarking.